-(E) operating during an appeal following request for license denial or license revocation and children are at risk; or
+(E) operating during an appeal following request for license denial or license revocation and children are at risk of harm; or

 (F) violating the notice to cease and desist care following request for license denial or license revocation.

-(f) Notification to supervisor when children are at risk.
-During a monitoring visit when Licensing staff is concerned children's health, safety, or well-being is at imminent risk, the Licensing supervisor or CCS State Office staff is contacted immediately. • 16
+(f) Notification to programs manager when children are at risk.
+When during a monitoring visit Licensing staff is concerned the children's health, safety, or well-being is at imminent risk, the programs manager or CCS State Office staff is contacted immediately. • 14

 (2) Licensing staff completes Form 07LC105E, Alternative Compliance Referral, and submits all documentation to the statewide licensing coordinator or designee.